-Of LGBTI youth experience some form of discrimination.
+75%Of LGBTIQ youth experience some form of discrimination.

-Of LGBTI youth experience verbal abuse.
+61%Of LGBTIQ youth experience verbal abuse.

-Of LGBTI youth experience physical bullying.
+19%Of LGBTIQ youth experience physical bullying.

 TransphobiaDescribes negative feelings or actions towards someone who's trans or gender diverse.
 You may have heard transphobic language like ‘tr*nny’, or seen restrictions on the way that people are allowed to express their gender.
 Things like which uniform you’re allowed to wear or toilets you can use.
+Transphobia can also include abusive threats or actual physical violence, sexual harassment and deliberately excluding someone because of their gender.

 HomophobiaVerbal homophobia is the most common form.
 Things like name-calling, rumours and abusive words ('fag’ or ‘dyke’).
 Phrases like “that’s so gay” which compare sexuality to words like ‘crap’ can have a negative impact.
-Homophobia also include abusive threats or actual physical violence, sexual harassment and deliberately excluding someone because of their sexuality.

 BiphobiaBiphobia is abuse towards someone who is attracted to more than one gender, and even includes when that person's identity is erased.
 This can be in the form of telling someone that their sexuality is "just a phase", or even telling them to "pick a side."

 InterphobiaIntersex discrimination happens when a person is treated less favourably than another person in a similar situation because that person has physical, hormonal or genetic features that are neither wholly female nor wholly male; a combination of female and male; or neither female nor male.
 This can include exclusion or mistreatment in medical services.